squinkylabs/SqHarmony/docs/harmonyII.md

 ## CV inputs

 **CVI** is the main CV input.
 It is monophonic and follows the VCV standard for pitch.
+All of the output notes will track this pitch

 **CVO** is the output.
 It is polyphonic and follows the VCV standard for pitch.
+This is the where the quantized and generated pitches come out.

 **Key** will set the Key signature root.
 It is monophonic, and also follows the VCV pitch standard in that each setting is 1/12 of a volt from the other adjacent setting.